Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Model Definition

 \subsection{Model Parameters}

-This section details the parameters used to configure and operate our active inference-based navigation model.
-These parameters define the structure of the agent’s internal representation, the characteristics of the planning process, and the learning dynamics that allow it to adapt to environmental changes.
+This section outlines the key parameters used to configure our active inference-based navigation model.
+These parameters define the agent’s internal representation, planning process, and learning dynamics.
+Hyperparameters set at initialisation are presented Table~\ref{tab:hyperparameters}.
+All values were chosen empirically without comparison testing.